Sharp and rigid isoperimetric inequality in metric measure spaces with non-negative Ricci curvature: Rigidity

-Then for some $\rcd$ space $(Y, \d_Y, \mm_Y) $ with $\mm_Y(Y)<+\infty$, where the product space on the right hand side is a metric measure space equipped with the canonical $L^2$-product metric and the product measure.
-In a suitable choice of coordinates, $\Omega$ can be identified as
+then for some ${\rm RCD}(0, \infty)$ space $(Y, \d_Y, \mm_Y) $ with $\mm_Y(Y)<+\infty$, where the product space on the right-hand side is a metric measure space with the canonical $L^2$-product metric and the product measure.
+In a suitable choice of coordinates, up to a negligible set, $\Omega$ can be identified as